 To check this, you will need to try the ECC search before and after the XOR for Data area element.
 Connect ECC to the source dump element and click "Find codewords".

-If a matching codeword has been found, data transformation (INVERSION, XOR) should be determined in the next step.
+If a matching codeword has been found, data transformation (INVERSION, XOR) should be determined

 In the situation when ECC wasn't found it's necessary to check several additional things.